 Tel 06 70 21 24 09

 Does your dog need to be walked while your at work?
 Let Cédric Cornevaux (a licensed animal handler) pick your doggie up at your home for a few hours of exercise and fresh air in the forests on the edge of Paris.
 More than reasonable rates, and he speaks English.
-Tell him Lena & Pedro sent you!
+Lena & Pedro spent many happy afternoons with Cédric!

 Cat owners will want to bookmark this site.
 The owner Céline Lorac is highly responsible and devoted to looking after cats (as well as ferrets, hamsters, etc.) in your home.
 Says one reader, “When we are out, she visits our cat who has diabetes and requires two insulin shots a day, ideally spaced 12 hours apart.
 He doesn’t always warm to strangers, but he gets along well with Céline, who even gets him to play (rare for this 14-year-old cat).”